paul-mateescu/lazy-fluent-functional-php/README.md

 #### <a name="drop"></a> drop(int $noOf<a name=""></a>RowsToDrop)

-Returns a new generator that drops `$noOfRowsToDrop` rows from the current one. *Lazy/Fluent*
+Returns a new generator that drops the first `$noOfRowsToDrop` rows from the current one. *Lazy/Fluent*

 #### <a name="drop-until"></a>drop_until(callable $predicate)